Is Buying a Foreclosed Property Risky?

 Even though both types of properties are risky, there are some ways to minimize the risk taken by the buyer.
 Regardless of whether an investor is buying a foreclosed property or a property in pre-foreclosure, the risks vary depending on the property.
 Instead of searching for a specific type of foreclosure, it is much more beneficial to look at a set of metrics and see how they may affect the deal and future expenses associated with the rehabilitation of the property.Some people assume buying a foreclosed property will be a great investment but that may not be the case.
 Here are several factors to consider. #realestate #foreclosure #bankownedhome

 Relative House Price

 One of the most important metrics to look at is the price a buyer can get for the property.
-Most of the time, both pre-foreclosure and foreclosure properties are sold at a discount.
+Most of the time, both pre-foreclosure and foreclosure properties are sold at a discount, but not always.
 More precisely, the lenders and the financially distressed owners may be willing to sell the property to cover the debt outstanding on the loan.
-This means that if the value of the property is $300,000, but the debt outstanding on the mortgage is $50,000, it might be possible to purchase the property for $50,000 if, and a big if, there are no other bidders.
-The lower the price of the property, the lower the bottom line expenses associated with that property.
+This means that if the value of the property is $300,000, but the debt outstanding on the mortgage is $250,000, it might be possible to purchase the property for $250,000 if, and a big if, there are no other bidders.
+The lower the price of the property, the lower the bottom-line expenses associated with that property.

 Plus, there might be outstanding liens on the foreclosed property that would fall on the new owner.
 So if the property is worth $300,000, needs $150,000 of renovations/repairs, and has $50,000 in liens purchasing the property for $100,00 could be a break-even point, maybe even a loss.